 UK Spouse & Partner Visa 2026: The Complete Guide

-Everything you need to know about bringing your spouse, civil partner, or long-term partner to the UK — eligibility, the £29,000 income requirement, savings rules, English language, fees updated for April 2026, and the route to settlement.
+Everything you need to know about bringing your spouse, civil partner, or long-term partner to the UK — eligibility, the £29,000 income requirement, the MAC’s 2025 review recommendations, savings rules, English language, fees updated for April 2026, and the route to settlement.

 What is the Spouse & Partner Visa?